History of Bareilly: Indian Rebellion of 1857

-British order was restored on 13 May 1858 by an expeditionary force lent by Commander Colin Campbell of 9th Regiment of Foot with the help of Captain William George Drummond Stewart of 93rd Regiment of Foot, after winning the Bareilly battle.
+British order was restored on 13 May 1858 by an expeditionary force lent by Commander Colin Campbell of 9th Regiment of Foot with the help of Captain George Stewart of 93rd Regiment of Foot, after winning the Bareilly battle.
 Some of the mutineers were captured and sentenced to death.
 When the Indian Rebellion of 1857 failed Bareilly, too, was subjugated.
 Khan Bahadur Khan was sentenced to death and hanged in the Kotwali on 24 February 1860.

-Communal hatred led to ugly communal riots in many parts of U.P.
+Communal hatred led to communal riots in multiple parts of U.P.
 The green flag was hoisted and Muslims in Bareilly, Bijnor, Moradabad, and other places the Muslims shouted for the revival of Muslim kingdom.

 During the First War of Indian Independence in 1857, Khan Bhadur Khan issued silver coins from Bareilly as an independent ruler.
 These coins are a novelty as far as the numismatist is concerned.

 The main conflict occurred largely in the upper Gangetic plain and central India, with the major hostilities confined to present-day Uttar Pradesh, Bihar, northern Madhya Pradesh, and the Delhi region.
 The rebellion posed a considerable threat to British East India Company's power in that region, and it was contained only with the fall of Gwalior on 20 June 1858.
 Some regard the rebellion as the first of several movements over ninety years to achieve independence, which was finally achieved in 1947.

 The population in 1901 was 1,090,117.
 Bareilly, also, was the headquarters of a brigade in the 7th division of the eastern army corps in British period.